PhyloAlps/Metadata/data/csv/README.md

 24. Assembled nrDNA length.
 Not available for all samples.
 25. Number of nrDNA contigs.
 Not available for all samples.
 26. Chloroplast nrDNA.
 Not available for all samples.
+27. Indication if a potential fix is required.
+28. Comment regarding the fix.

+### `Herbarium_sequencing_metadata_clean.csv`

+This file contains 1481 samples that are ready for uploading.
+The format is the same as the `TestMetadata.csv` file.
+Note: 107 samples have a NCBI TaxonID assigned that is not active, but should become active upon data submission.
+These samples are flagged as "Requested taxonID not active."

+### `Herbarium_sequencing_metadata_requiresfix.csv`

+This file contains 51 samples that are not ready for uploading.
+The format is the same as the `TestMetadata.csv` file.
+15 samples have the NCBI TaxonID from a synonym, but are not yet recognized by NCBI.
+36 samples require a new NCBI TaxonID.
+The required fix and comment are listed in the final two columns.